laufergall/ML_Speaker_Characteristics/README.md

 - freely available for non-commercial research at the [CLARIN](hdl.handle.net/11022/1009-0000-0007-C05F-6) or [ELRA](http://catalog.elra.info/product_info.php?products_id=1318) repositories.

 This repository **does not contain speakers' sensible data**, complying with the NSC license.
 All speakers names were pseudonymised.
 There is no possibility to retrieve the original recorded speech from the provided material.

+Taking advantage of the NSC signals' sampling frequency of 48 kHz, the influence of the newly deployed SWB telephone channels can also be studied together with the NB and WB effects (NB, WB, and SWB signals have 8, 16, and 32 kHz sampling frequency, respectively).

+## About the speech degradations

+Speech degraded through [simulated](https://github.com/laufergall/ML_Speaker_Characteristics/tree/master/data/distortions) telecommunication channels with different parameters was employed as test data to evaluate the effects of degradations on classification and regression performance.

+The degradations involved:

+* a bandwidth filter, which limits the range of speech frequencies transmitted.
+Narrowband (NB, 300 - 3400 Hz), Wideband (WB, 50 - 7000 Hz), and SWB (50 - 14000 Hz) standard telephony bandwidths were considered.
+* a transmission codec to compress/decompress the speech signals for transmission.
+* for each of the codecs a random packet loss rate was applied, indicating how frequently packets are lost in the transmission.
+* jitter conditions were also considered for each packet loss condition.

+My many thanks to Dr. Ramón Sánchez Iborra for the application of packet loss and jitter conditions using the [FFmpeg](https://www.ffmpeg.org/) library.

 ## Folder structure